18F/foia-recommendations/schemas.md

 agency must publish a FOIA metadata JSON file.
-[Project Open Data](https://project-open-data.cio.gov/v1.1/schema/) is an example of a metadata file schema that allows for open government datasets to be cataloged.
+[Project Open Data](https://project-open-data.cio.gov/v1.1/schema/) is an example of a metadata file schema that allows for open government datasets to be cataloged by third-parties.

 The FOIA metadata file should instruct the Platform:
-- what methods for submission are supported for submission
+- what methods for submission are supported by the agency
 - what additional fields are required for a perfected request
 - what additional fields the agency would like to collect
 - explanation of additional requirements†